 The head is triangular, with round eyes, ears are set quite close together and pricked up.
 The nose is long, with a slight dip.
 Eye colour can be amber, blue or one of each.

 The body is mostly white with a coat is semi-longhair; it doesn’t have the woolly undercoat most cat breeds have.

 Turkish Vans don’t reach full maturity until they are 3 – 4 years of age.

-The Turkish Van is an extremely active cat.
-They have a great love of heights, are very dog-like and happy to follow their owners around the house, however, it is on their terms.
-Turkish Vans can sometimes become attached to a particular member of the family.
+The Turkish Van is an extremely active cat who has a great love of heights.
+They are very dog-like and happy to follow their owners around the house; however, it is on their terms.
+Turkish Vans can sometimes form an attachment to a particular member of the family.

 They are most well known for their love of water.
 Many owners have watched their Turkish Van jump into a pond while chasing a bird, or happily sit outside in the rain.
 They are fascinated by dripping taps & don’t even bother trying to discipline a Turkish Van with a spray gun; he will think it’s a great game.

 Brush the coat daily to keep it mat free.